-- It is unclear to the operator what cost savings are required to reach NR'sefficiency targets and what savings enable them to outperform their targets - It is unclear whether efficiency includes doing less or just doing the same for less.
-For example if an operator agrees to reduce the capability of the Network, is this an efficiency saving? - Any local arrangement to save NR costs are consumed into the national figure so the linkage between the saving and any reward is lost especially if other areas do not outperform this will. - There is little transparency currently on cost savings achieved for example by agreeing different possession patterns or agreeing to Network Changes - A clearer incentive on the operator is needed so positive actions that reduce costs have definite rewards
+- It is unclear to the operator what cost savings are required to reach NR's efficiency targets and what savings enable them to outperform their targets - It is unclear whether efficiency includes doing less or just doing the same for less.
+For example if an operator agrees to reduce the capability of the Network, is this an efficiency saving? - Any local arrangement to save NR costs are consumed into the national figure so the linkage between the saving and any reward is lost especially if other areas do not outperform this will (especially noting Freightliner are 2-3% of Network Rail's nationwide business)

+- There is little transparency currently on cost savings achieved for example by agreeing different possession patterns or agreeing to Network Changes - A clearer incentive on the operator is needed so positive actions that reduce costs have definite rewards